Vacation tips from a Panama City Florida Photographer

 In all corners of Florida, the local cuisine is fantastic and will satisfy your seafood cravings!
 From cuban sandwiches & tuna dips to Apalachicola oysters, alligator meat and craft beer – my mouth is watering just thinking about it!
 Of course you always have to try the key lime pie – and make sure you stop and grab those boiled peanuts & fresh fruit from the many roadside shops!

-My tip: definitely sample the local seafood and always choose that hole-in-the-wall restaurant over the most popular tourist spot (chat with a local to get their fav spots!) – You can thank me later!
+My tip: definitely sample the local seafood and always choose that hole-in-the-wall restaurant over the most popular tourist spot (chat with me or local to get fav spots!) – You can thank me later!

-My tip: Stay out of ALL natural bodies of water after dark – that’s when all of the bad things go hunting, ha!
+My tip: Stay out of ALL natural bodies of water after dark – that’s when all of the particularly dangerous things go hunting!

 One of my favorite things about moving to Florida, is that life seems to move a little slower here.
 Make sure you make the most of your visit by taking a few hours every day to soak up the sunshine, catch up on that book you wanted to finish and relax your mind & body – after all, you’re on vacation!